vhendrix2983/DS2020_finalProject/README.md

 shows that tornado activity typically peaks between April and June.
-In addition to the semi-periodic trend observed across multiple years, tornado activity within a single year also follows a seasonal pattern in spring and early summer tornado spikes, then declining in the latter half of the year.
-This seasonal peak could be the result from a southward dip in the jet streak providing strong wind shear along with increasing day light exposure and surface heating creating good environments of instability.
+In addition to the semi-periodic trend observed across multiple years, tornado activity within a single year also follows a seasonal pattern in spring and early summer tornado spikes, then declines in the latter half of the year.
+This seasonal peak could result from a southward dip in the jet streak, providing strong wind shear along with increasing daylight exposure and surface heating, creating good environments of instability.

 ``` r
 masterData |>